-At 12noon Eastern time today, October 5th, Harvard Business School will be deciding your fate: Do they want to meet you for an interview?
+As many of you are well aware, at 12noon Eastern time today, October 6th, Harvard Business School will be deciding your fate: Do they want to meet you for an interview?
 Are they cutting you loose as an “early release”?
 Or are they hanging onto you for Further Consideration?

 What should you do in each case?

 Well obviously, if the former: You will dance around your living room and celebrate!!!
 Yes, BSer, if you get the news out of Boston that the HBS Admissions Board wants to meet you for an interview, you will be excited — deservedly so!

 Hopefully you will also remember EssaySnark in your celebrations and you will pop into your SnarkCenter portal and update your school targets with news of the interview also, so that we can share in your happiness today.